encodey/WoolWarsExtras/README.md

 - drag the WoolWarsExtras folder into .minecraft/config/Chattriggers/modules folder
 - make sure you do not drag over the README.md, just the entire module folder

-For any support dm me @encodey#0050 on discord or join https://discord.gg/TU2Prz8N8U

 inshallah